At Least 2 Dozen Water Rescues In Chester County As Flash Flooding Occurs

-Emergency crews made about two dozen water rescues.READ MORE: 'Serial Killer' Keith Gibson, Suspect In Murder Of Philadelphia Dunkin' Manager Christine Lugo, Taken Into Custody, Police Sources Say
+Emergency crews made about two dozen water rescues.READ MORE: Philadelphia Suburb Ranked Among Best Places To Retire In United States, Study Finds

 People were canoeing in the streets and the road under a bridge in Coatesville was submerged by the high water.